Sweden's parliament passes a law to make it easier for young people to legally change their gender

-COPENHAGEN, Denmark — (AP) — The Swedish parliament passed a law Wednesday lowering the age required for people to legally change their gender from 18 to 16, while those under 18 still need approval from a guardian, a doctor and the National Board of Health and Welfare.
+COPENHAGEN, Denmark — (AP) — The Swedish parliament passed a law Wednesday lowering the age required for people to legally change their gender from 18 to 16.
+Those under 18 still need approval from a guardian, a doctor and the National Board of Health and Welfare.

 No longer required is a gender dysphoria diagnosis, defined by medical professionals as psychological distress experienced by those whose gender expression does not match their gender identity.